kamsalisbury/kamsalisbury/README.md

 * My not so recent certifications are: Novell Netware 4/5 CNA, Microsoft Windows Server/Exchange MCSE, Cisco Telepresence Administrator SVS2

 #### Social Media & Blogging
-I am not on social media or blogging platforms.If you find a Kam on social media or a blogging platform, they are not the Kam you are looking for.
+I am not on social media or blogging platforms.
+If you find a Kam on social media or a blogging platform, they are not the Kam you are looking for.

 #### Github Stats
 <!-- Experiment with https://github.com/anuraghazra/github-readme-stats -->